ojuuji/rb.db/docs/readme.md

 This table defines extra relationships, not available on Rebrickable and maintained within `rb.db`.

-Rebrickable does not introduce fictive parts as "common denominators" for other parts.
+Rebrickable does not use fictive parts as "common denominators" for other parts.
 For example, [`35074pr0003`](https://rebrickable.com/parts/35074pr0003/) and [`35074pr0009`](https://rebrickable.com/parts/35074pr0009/) are clearly prints of the same part but unprinted part `35074` does not exist and thus is not listed in Rebrickable tables.

-It is interesting that such parts actually exist on the site to some extent.
-For example, although [`35074`](https://rebrickable.com/parts/35074/) results in _"404 Page Not Found"_, this part is listed as print of [`35074pr0003`](https://rebrickable.com/parts/35074pr0003/) with _"INACTIVE"_ word, appended to its name, and with a note that _"This part is disabled and cannot be used."_.
+In fact such parts actually exist on Rebrickable to some extent.
+For example, although [`35074`](https://rebrickable.com/parts/35074/) results in _"404 Page Not Found"_, this part is listed as print of [`35074pr0003`](https://rebrickable.com/parts/35074pr0003/) with _"INACTIVE"_ word, appended to its title, and with a note that _"This part is disabled and cannot be used."_.

 There are exceptions though.
-For example, part [`973c00`](https://rebrickable.com/parts/973c00/) does not seem to exist and is only used as a related part for other parts.
+For example, part [`973c00`](https://rebrickable.com/parts/973c00/) does not seem to really exist nevertheless its details page is available on the site.

 So basically `part_rels_extra` table contains relationships, made using "common denominator" parts described above, and several extra alternates.